How Lean Thinkers Shop? Plus the Lean Blog Holiday Gift Guide 2016

 Any other ideas for Lean holiday gifts?

-Photo by Flickr user Mike McCune, used under Creative Commons licensePlease post a comment and join the discussion.
+Photo by Flickr user Mike McCune, used under Creative Commons licenseNote: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
+If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
 Subscribe to get notified about posts via email daily or weekly.